Rules and Regulations

 Art.
 33 Registration Fee No Refund Policy

-In the event of cancellation or modification of the Sierre-Zinal Race on account of the health situation or any extraordinary situations (see Art.
-13 Reserve for extraordinary situations) or for any other reason, the Race Organizers will decide at their discretion whether to reimburse the registration fee to the participants (none, partial or full).
+In the event of cancellation or modification of the Sierre-Zinal Race due to the health situation, extraordinary circumstances (see Art.
+13 Reserve for extraordinary situations), or for any other reason, the Organizer shall decide, at its sole discretion, whether the registration fee will be reimbursed (not at all, partially or in full).

-Should the Sierre-Zinal Race be cancelled, the options taken by the participants (see Art.
-30 Options) will be refunded in full.
+Should the Sierre-Zinal Race be cancelled, the options concluded by the participants (see Art.
+30 Options) shall, however, be reimbursed in full.

 Art.
 34 Cancellation Insurance

-At the time of registration, the participant may purchase a cancellation insurance in accordance with the terms and conditions of the official timekeeper of the Sierre-Zinal Race.
+At the time of registration, the participant may take out cancellation insurance in accordance with the terms and conditions of the official timekeeper of the Sierre-Zinal Race ([Europäische Reiseversicherungs AG – ERV]).
+Information is available at: [https://datasport.com/fr/erv/].

-This insurance is offered by the official timekeeper of the Sierre-Zinal Race.
-The Sierre-Zinal Race and the Organizers therefore exclude all liability in connection with this cancellation insurance.
+This insurance is offered exclusively by the official timekeeper of the Sierre-Zinal Race.
+The Sierre-Zinal Race and the Organizer expressly disclaim any and all liability in connection with this cancellation insurance.

 Art.
 35 Exclusion of Liability

-Any participant who willfully strays from the marked path is no longer under the responsibility of the Organizers.
+Any participant who deliberately leaves the marked course shall no longer be under the responsibility of the Organizer.

 8. Guest runners (art.
 36-40)